NVComputing/nvcomputingsite/resources/usaco.md

 *   Have skills in pattern recognition and problem solving

 # Input / Output

+**As of December 2020, the input/output method for USACO has been changed.**

+USACO now uses the standard input/output (i.e. System.in/System.out in java).

+**For contests before December 2020, read below:**

 In USACO, input/output is done in a very specific manner.